MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-wufb-csp-mdm.md

 #### User settings for notifications
 <!--8936877-->
 *Applies to:*
-- Windows 11, version 23H2 with [KB999999](https://support.microsoft.com/help/999999) or later
+- Windows 11, version 23H2 with [KB5037771](https://support.microsoft.com/help/5037771) or later
-- Windows 11, version 22H2 with [KB999999](https://support.microsoft.com/help/999999) or later
+- Windows 11, version 22H2 with [KB5037771](https://support.microsoft.com/help/5037771) or later

 Users can set a preference for notifications about pending restarts for updates under **Settings** > **Windows Update** > **Advanced options** > **Notify me when a restart is required to finish updating**.

 Users have the following options for the **Notify me when a restart is required to finish updating** setting:

 - **Off** (default): Once the device enters a pending reboot state after installing updates, restart notifications are suppressed for 24 hours.
 Typically, users will receive fewer notifications about upcoming restarts while the deadline is approaching.
+Users will still receive a prompt 4 hours before the deadline and a final nondismissable prompt 15 minutes before a forced restart.
+    - When the deadline is set for 1 day, users will only receive a prompt 4 hours before the deadline and a final nondismissable prompt 15 minutes before a forced restart.

 - **On**: Users are immediately notified when the device enters a reboot pending state after installing updates.
 Automatic reboots for updates are blocked for 24 hours after the initial notification to give these users time to prepare for a restart.
 This setting is recommended for users who want to be notified about upcoming restarts.
+   - When the deadline is set for 1 day, an initial notification occurs, automatic restart is blocked for 24 hours, and users will receive a prompt 4 hours before the deadline and a final nondismissable prompt 15 minutes before a forced restart.

+When a deadline is set for 0 days, no matter which option is selected, the only prompt users will receive is a final nondismissable prompt 15 minutes before a forced restart.

 The user preference for notifications apply when the following policies for [compliance deadlines](wufb-compliancedeadlines.md) are used: